bharatak/bahmni-docker/README.md

 export DOCKER_TLS_VERIFY=1
 ```

-The IP can be known from the previous command or from "boot2docker ip" command.
+* use "docker info" to check if the installation went of well.

-This is a very intersting blog the explains other features like port-forwarding from your mac to boot2docker etc. - http://viget.com/extend/how-to-use-docker-on-os-x-the-missing-guide
+This is a very interesting blog the explains other features like port-forwarding from your mac to boot2docker etc. - http://viget.com/extend/how-to-use-docker-on-os-x-the-missing-guide

 ## Installing Docker Compose (fig)